MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 > [!div class="checklist"]
 >
 > - **Create and maintain a cost model:** As part of your cost model exercise, estimate the cost of the ExpressRoute circuit and the ExpressRoute virtual network gateway.
 Use the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/) to estimate the cost.
+>
-> - **Select the right SKUs:** Base your selection of ExpressRoute circuit and virtual network gateway SKU and bandwidth on the capacity demand and performance requirements of your workload.
+> - **Select the right SKU:** Base your selection of ExpressRoute circuit and virtual network gateway SKU and bandwidth on the capacity demand and performance requirements of your workload.
 >    The way you're charged for your ExpressRoute usage varies between the three different SKU types.
 With Local SKU, you're automatically charged with an Unlimited data plan.
 With Standard and Premium SKU, you can select between a Metered or an Unlimited data plan.
 All ingress data are free of charge except when using the Global Reach add-on.
+>
 > - **Monitor cost and create budget alerts:** Monitor the cost of your ExpressRoute circuit and create alerts for spending anomalies and overspending risks.
 For more information, see [Monitoring ExpressRoute costs](/azure/expressroute/plan-manage-cost#monitor-costs).
+>
 > - **Get the best rates from providers:** Compare the rates of different service providers to get the best rates for your ExpressRoute circuit.
 Choose the right service provider based on the cost, performance, and reliability of the service.
 For more information, see [ExpressRoute service providers](/azure/expressroute/expressroute-locations-providers).
+>
 > - **Choose closest peering location:** Choose the closest peering location to your on-premises network to reduce latency and costs.
+>
 > - **Optimize resource costs:** Right-size your ExpressRoute circuit and ExpressRoute virtual network gateway to meet the capacity demand and performance requirements of your workload.
 By selecting the right size, you can avoid paying for excess capacity that you don't need.
+>
 > - **Align usage to billing increments:** Align your usage to billing increments to optimize costs.
 For example, consider metered or unlimited data plans based on your circuit usage patterns.
+>
 > - **Deprovision and delete unused ExpressRoute circuits:** Azure Advisor can detect ExpressRoute circuits that have been deployed for a significant time but have a provider status of *Not Provisioned*.

 ### Recommendations